GeoscienceAustralia/arcgis_conda_integration/README.md

 - create a virtual environment with specific package versions for ArcGIS compatibility
 - copy the usercustomize.py script to C:\Users\%username%\AppData\Roaming\Python\Python36\site-packages

-Note that if you are prompted for administrative access, You can either accept this if you have access to an administrator account, or just click "Cancel" - this is caused by some packages trying (erroneously) to write to the shared startup menu, and will not affect the actual installations or updates.
+Note that if you are prompted for administrative access, you can either accept this if you have access to an administrator account, or just click "Cancel" - this is caused by some packages trying (erroneously) to write to the shared startup menu, and will not affect the actual installations or updates.
 Once the script has completed, you should be able to start the Anaconda Python, and enter "import arcpy" without error.
 We may include a work-around to create the missing user start-menu icons at a later date.

 If you have any issues updating Conda due to proxy issues, you may need to explicitly configure your proxy in the .condarc file in your user directory (e.g. C:\Users\%USERNAME\.condarc).